Learning

 Having coffee in the office is super convenient for employees and clients alike.
 It gives them something to look forward to when they get to work and also helps them cut some time out of their commute when they know they won’t have to stop and grab an expensive cup of joe.

 The convenience of coffee in the office cannot be overstated.
 With many employees working long hours and facing tight deadlines, having access to a fresh cup of coffee without leaving the office can be a game-changer.
-Instead of wasting time and energy going to a coffee shop, employees can simply walk over to the coffee machine or station and make their own coffee.
+Instead of wasting time and energy going to a coffee shop, employees can walk over to the coffee machine or station and make their own coffee.
 This not only saves time but also money, as buying coffee from outside can add up quickly.

 Social Interactions Are Great for Office Culture